thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | Guest         | 2573436301 | 2496233635 | -77202666   | -3.00       |
 | New           | 862720419  | 871470664  | 8750245     | 1.01        |

+- The highest negative impact in sales metrics performance in 2020 for the 12 week before and after period was Guest, corresponding to a decrease of 3.00%
+- Whereas, only New customer had positive effect.